 While trekking poles have taken longer to gain popularity in the U.S. than in Europe, it is now rare to see anyone without them at the start line of any mountainous ultramarathon.
 Science has shown that they are effective at harnessing extra power from the upper body while climbing and providing additional stability on steep descents.

-For this guide, we tested more than a dozen lightweight trekking poles across various terrains and conditions to provide advice on the best trekking poles currently available on the market.
+For this guide, we tested more than two dozen lightweight trekking poles across various terrains and conditions to provide advice on the best trekking poles currently available on the market.
 Please note that we tested only foldable trekking poles that runners can stow in or on a hydration pack.
-Most telescoping poles didn’t pack down small enough for use on a pack and tended to be too heavy to meet our criteria of being good for running.
+Most telescoping poles didn’t pack down small enough for use on a pack and are too heavy to meet our criteria for good running.

 Versatility and packability are key when choosing the best trekking poles, and we found ourselves turning to the Black Diamond Distance Carbon Z Poles and the Leki Ultratrail Fx.One Superlite poles as our go-to options when light and fast were our priorities.
 Those looking for a budget option will appreciate the functionality and price tag of the Paria Tri-Fold Carbon Cork Trekking Poles.